TEParsons/mkdocs-landing/docs_src/index.md

 Click [here](configuration.md) for a full list of configuration options available.

+## Adding a links page
+If you'd like to add a links page, similar to [LinkTree](https://linktr.ee/) or [Campsite](https://campsite.bio/), you can do so using Landing!
+Click [here](links.md) for more information and examples of how the links look.

 # History
 Landing came out of me wanting to use mkdocs for [my own personal landing page](#todd-parsons) - I made a custom .css file to sit alongside a generic mkdocs file and style it the way I wanted it.
 When implementing a [similar page for a friend](#ben-ambrose) I realised that this basic structure could be fairly easily modified with a few key parameters to match a variety of different aesthetics.